NaturailyShopify/Naturaily-netlify/_posts/2019-08-20-how-to-increase-your-effectiveness-productivity-tools-for-devs.md

 * [How to Get More Done and Waste Less Time](https://www.youtube.com/watch?v=J5SXT9r2214){:rel="nofollow"}{:target="_blank"}
 * [5 Lessons from "The Productivity Project" by Chris Bailey](https://www.youtube.com/watch?v=OW2F4dOCC3U){:rel="nofollow"}{:target="_blank"}

 These short videos can easily get you started with making your life more productive.
-But Thomas always gets his sources right and quotes additional scientific literature for those wanting the red pill.
+But Thomas always gets his sources right and quotes additional scientific literature for those wanting to see the big picture.

 The second item on the list is David’s Allen book [“Getting Things Done”](https://gettingthingsdone.com/){:rel="nofollow"}{:target="_blank"}.
 It introduces a coherent system for managing all the tasks that you have to handle every day, which could have an external or internal source (external: boss asking you to do something, internal: you want to buy a new microwave).
 To summarise Allen’s idea, you will need a few lists for ideas that will reduce the load required on your brain.